annab4093/blog-hw/posts/hsmeas1.md

 ![Zaha Hadid’s Heydar Aliyev Center (Architecture)](hsme/heydar.jpg)

 Hadid’s fluid, gravity-defying curves create an uncanny sense of motion frozen in time.
-The building’s seamless white surfaces and lack of right angles evoke an almost alien grandeur, making the viewer feel as if they’ve stepped into a futuristic dreamscape.
-The feeling of unfamiliarity derived from its shape and scale creates awe, yet the predominant use of white iterates silence and purity, it thus has a meditative and sublime effect.
-Again, height and scale are used to heighten the architecture's
+The building’s seamless white surfaces and lack of right angles evoke an almost alien grandeur, making the viewer feel as if they’ve stepped into a futuristic dreamscape.The semigloss texture, large scale use of white juxtaposed against dark grey, and erasure of other vibrant colour is unseen in nature and thus alienating and awe-inspiring.
+The void openspace in front of the building and the architect's predominant use of white iterates silence and the sort of purity that evokes reverence, it thus has a meditative and sublime effect.
+Again, height and scale are used to heighten the architecture's vastness.

 ## James Turrell’s Roden Crater (Land Art)